Skip to main navigation Skip to content Skip to footer

 Texans are in the dark about the State’s progress in administering short-term housing programs and whether the State is meeting…

-Tags: FEMA, GLO, Hurricane recovery, Public information request, State Action Plan
+Tags: Disaster recovery, FEMA, Public information request, State Action Plan, Texas GLO

 The needs of low-income Hurricane Harvey survivors cannot be determined by FEMA data alone